cmu-phil/tetrad-fx/README.md

 ##### Holy crap you guys are cloning me already!
 Awesome!
 But I _just made this_ :-D It's very preliminary.
 But please, if you have ideas for how thie project should proceed, please let me know!
 Or feel free to steal anything!

 ##### Well if you guys are going to clone it, let me at least tell you what my upcoming plans are.
 * Next, I'm going to translate the data loader UI from Swing to FX.
 There's no need to recode all of the underlying machinery.
+It should pretty much work right out of the box if I can do the translation right.
 * I want to do is flesh out the graph display.
 I'd like to allow it to represent PAGs for one thing, so I'll need to add circle endpoints, and and I'd like to do the Tetrad-style PAG coloring.
 * Eventually I'd like to allow the user to represent different kinds of nodes in their own configurable way and choose colors for the graph interface.
 Ths should be fairly easy to do in FX.
 * I'd like to add a tool to load data, a translation of the one in Swing.